microsoft/FluidFramework/README.md

 Note: Some of the tests depend on test collateral that lives in a submodule here:
 <https://github.com/microsoft/FluidFrameworkTestData>.
 You may choose to fetch that collateral into your local
 repository, which is required to run all the tests - otherwise some will be skipped.

-First install git LFS from
-<https://git-lfs.github.com/>.
+First install Git LFS from <https://git-lfs.github.com/>.
 Then, from the repo root:

 ```shell
 git lfs install